csekeb/tum-vir-exercise/texts/vi-exercise.md

 # Homework on Variational Inference

-This document provides detailed explanations for the models implemented in
+This document provides detailed explanations about the models implemented in

-- `logistic-regression/model_logreg_mvn.py` a Bayesian logistic regression / classification model for linearly separable data
+- `logistic-regression/model_logreg_mvn.py` implements a Bayesian logistic regression model (classification) for linearly separable data
 - `vae/model_vae.py`  an unsupervised model for handwritten digit generation.

-The implementations use the `pytorch-lightning` framework and the relevant parts of code are
+The implementations uses the `pytorch-lightning` framework and the relevant parts of code are in

 - `logistic-regression/model_logreg_mvn.py`, functions `forward`, `accuracy` and `loss`as well as `logistic-regression/run.py`
 - `vae/model_vae.py`,  functions `forward` and `loss` as well as `vae/run.py` and`vae/config_vae.yaml`.